-IRTC Class Action Alert: Kessler Topaz Meltzer & Check, LLP Reminds iRhythm Technologies, Inc. Shareholders of Securities Fraud Class Action Lawsuit
+IRTC CLASS ACTION ALERT: Kessler Topaz Meltzer & Check, LLP Reminds iRhythm Technologies, Inc. Shareholders of Securities Fraud Class Action Lawsuit

 - Oops!Something went wrong.Please try again later.

-Investor Deadline Alert: Investors who purchased or acquired iRhythm common stockduring the Class Period may, no later than April 2, 2021, seek to be appointed as a lead plaintiff representative of the class.
+Investor Deadline Alert: Investors who purchased or acquired iRhythm common stock during the Class Period may, no later than April 2, 2021, seek to be appointed as a lead plaintiff representative of the class.
 For additional information or to learn how to participate in this litigation please contact Kessler Topaz Meltzer & Check, LLP: James Maro, Esq.
 (484) 270-1453 or Adrienne Bell, Esq.
-(484) 270-1435; toll free at (844) 887-9500; via e-mail atinfo@ktmc.com; orclick https://www.ktmc.com/irhythm-technologies-inc-securities-class-action?utm_source=PR&utm_medium=link&utm_campaign=irhythm
+(484) 270-1435; toll free at (844) 887-9500; via e-mail at info@ktmc.com; or click https://www.ktmc.com/irhythm-technologies-inc-securities-class-action?utm_source=PR&utm_medium=link&utm_campaign=irhythm

 According to the complaint, iRhythm is a digital healthcare company that offers a portfolio of ambulatory cardiac monitoring services on its platform called the Zio service. iRhythm receives revenue for its Zio service primarily from third-party payors, which includes commercial payors and government agencies, such as the U.S. Centers for Medicare and Medicaid Services ("CMS").
 On August 3, 2020, the CMS issued its Calendar Year 2021 Medicare Physician Fee Schedule Proposed Rule, which would update payment policies, payment rates, and other provisions for services to be furnished under the Medicare Physician Fee Schedule on or after January 1, 2021.